Police Officers of the Month

-In recognition of their unswerving devotion to their profession and their compassion for individuals in need, the Cleveland Police Foundation is immensely proud to name Sergeant Patty Katynski and Patrol Officer James Bellomy as our Police Officers of the Month for April 2023.
+It is because of their dedication and devotion to their profession that the Cleveland Police Foundation is indeed honored to name Patrol Officers Marcelous Fox and Elvert Jordan our Police Officers of the Month for May 2025.

 – Bob Guttu, CPF